-NYS Should Decriminalize Prostituted Individuals, Not Sex Buyers And Pimps
+New York State Should Decriminalize Prostituted Individuals, Not Sex Buyers and Exploiters

-- 90% of people in prostitution in the United States are trafficked and,
+- 90% of women in prostitution in the United States are trafficked and,

 - 92% of people in prostitution stated that they wanted to escape prostitution immediately.

-Bill (S.6419/A.8230) should not become law in New York State.
+LifeWay Network does not support Bill A.7175 and calls on New York State Assembly Speaker Carl E. Heastie to remove Assembly Member Jessica González-Rojas as chair of the Human Trafficking Subcommittee.
 We must stand with survivors and ensure victims are protected, but we cannot do this while also protecting the exploiters.

-LifeWay Network stands for partial decriminalization, also known as the Equality Model or Nordic Model, which would decriminalize and protect people in prostitution but hold accountable sex buyers and pimps.
+LifeWay Network supports and stands for the Sex Trade Survivors Justice and Equality Act (S.1352/A.3386), also known as the Equality Model or Nordic Model, which calls for partial decriminalization.
+This will decriminalize and protect people in prostitution but holds sex buyers, pimps and brothel owners accountable.

 We stand with victims and survivors of exploitation and human trafficking.
 We urge legislators and advocates to look beyond glossy titles like the “Stop Violence in the Sex Trade Act” before supporting legislation.